Death of Niall Molloy

 Father Niall Molloy (14 April 1933 – 8 July 1985) was a Catholic priest who was killed in mysterious circumstances in Kilcoursey House in Clara, County Offaly, the home of Richard and Therese Flynn.
 When the Garda Síochána arrived, they found that there were signs of violence in Flynn's bedroom and that there was a large bloodstain on the carpet.
 The priest died the day after the wedding of the Flynns' daughter Maureen.
-Richard Flynn was charged with manslaughter and with actual bodily harm, but Judge Frank Roe at his trial, a family friend, directed the jury to give a not guilty verdict.
+Richard Flynn was charged with manslaughter and with actual bodily harm, but, at his trial, Judge Frank Roe (a family friend), directed the jury to give a not guilty verdict.
 In 2011, a medical examination of brain tissue kept after the original post-mortem revealed that there was a high probability that the priest was alive up to six hours after the initial attack and therefore might have lived if medical help had been summoned.
 Molloy was parish priest of Castlecoote, County Roscommon at the time of his death.